 Do you need pet insurance for your pet?

 Pet insurance is sometimes labelled as a waste of money by non-pet owners, but if you’ve ever had to take your pet to the vet’s for more than just a routine booster vaccination or flea treatment, you will know how expensive some treatments can be.

 With the advancement of our understanding of medical conditions and expanding IT and technical developments, veterinary science can and does offer more care options for your pet than ever before.
 This however does come at a cost and veterinary practices must continue to update and enhance their equipment and facilities in line with these exacting standards and the expectations of the pet-owning public.
 Add to this the cost of employing highly trained professional staff and managing an organisation that is committed to providing care for your pet day and night, 365 days of the year and you begin to appreciate the expense and complexity of running your local veterinary practice.
 Vets will always put the patient’s needs first, but it is a fact of life, that this care will cost money and it is not realistic to expect good standards of care for our pets to be any less costly to provide than medical care for ourselves.

 For some owners having pet insurance may also mean the difference between affording basic medical treatment for their pet and being able to afford tests, investigations and even referral for a specialised surgical procedure.

-Ultimately the decision about whether to get your pet insured or not is up to you as a pet owner and we cannot make it for you.
+Ultimately the decision about whether to get your pet insured is up to you as a pet owner and we cannot make it for you.
 You need to ask yourself if you can afford to pay for veterinary treatment easily, or if you will struggle to find the money to cover emergency or ongoing treatment for your pet.

 What pet insurance covers